boldbi/react-with-nodejs-sample/README.md

     ![Dashboard view](https://github.com/bold-bi/embedded-bi-samples/assets/129486688/36bb7163-1f21-4f76-b347-c9e43fb81b1d)

-> **NOTE:** If the API host is already in use, you can modify the port number as per your preference in embed.js and update that Dashboard.js file.
+> **NOTE:** If the API host is already in use, modify the port number per your preference in embed.js and update that Dashboard.js file.
 Please refer to the [help documentation](https://help.boldbi.com/embedding-options/embedding-sdk/samples/react-with-node-js/#how-to-run-the-sample) to know how to run the sample.

 ## Important notes

-It is recommended to not store passwords and sensitive information in configuration files for security reasons, in a real-world application.
+In a real-world application, it is recommended not to store passwords and sensitive information in configuration files for security reasons.
 Instead, you should consider using a secure application, such as Key Vault, to safeguard your credentials.

 ## Online demos